CaddyGlow/ccproxy-api/docs/getting-started/installation.md

 writable on the host.
 Disable that behavior with `--no-user-mapping` if you need root-owned artifacts.

-Use `--apt-package` to install additional Debian packages before the proxy starts, `--setup-command` for ad-hoc shell snippets, `--setup-script` to run a local script inside the container (mounted read-only under `/tmp/docker-runner/`), and place the command you want to run after `--` if you need to override the image CMD.
+Place the command you want to run after `--` if you need to override the image CMD.

-If you want a reusable image containing those changes, use the `extend` command to build a new tag layered on top of the base ccproxy image.
+To add extra tooling or run setup scripts, prefer the `extend` command so the customisations are baked into a reusable image tag.

 Need an interactive shell?
 Add `--tty` to start the container with `docker run -it`.